What is the Significance of Sri Rudram?

 Beyond the Binaries

-Sri Rudram is a unique hymn that shows that Supreme Brahman is associated with the ideas of pleasant and auspicious and also dread and destruction.
+Sri Rudram is a unique hymn that shows that the Supreme Brahman is associated with the ideas of pleasantness and auspiciousness, as well as with dread and dissolution.
 The divine, present everywhere and in everything, is beyond the notions of good and bad.

 Sri Rudram encourages us to approach life's realities with grace, while also giving us the courage to shape our own path.